 Let’s start the steps one by one.

-7. Keep pouring the water on them, so the shampoo is completely removed from their body.
-After a few rinses, change the water with a fresh one and do a few more normal water rinses till the complete shampoo is removed.
+9. After a few rinses, change the water with a fresh one and do a few more normal water rinses.

 Note: Hedgehogs can freak out if you turn the tap on in front of them.
 Hence, some people recommend removing the hedgie while the tap is on.